 If your customers are business customers, then you’re thinking about things like firm size and company culture.
 What a company’s decision making processes is like-you’re taking all these traits.
 For consumers-if you’re selling to in consumers than you’re thinking about other things like demographic, what the individuals interests are and maybe what their purchase occasion is.

 So you take all these traits and you put your customers into groups and you think about: what’s the size of this customer group?
 What’s their growth potential?
 What’s their profitability?

 You choose your ideal customer group based on these traits, and you consider what this group really needs.
 And how is your business going to meet this group’s need better than anyone else?
-What resources do you have that are perfect for this customer group?
+What resources do you have that are perfect for this target?

-Next you have to communicate your value to that group.
-You start with your industry category, and you want to use the most familiar terms when you’re choosing your industry category.
-Think about the words people use when they’re thinking about your industry.
+Next you have to communicate your value proposition to that group.
+You start with your industry category to instantly establish in the customer’s mind what market you’re in.
+This sets the stage for explaining your brand.
+You want to use the most familiar terms when you’re choosing your industry category.
+Think about the words people use when they’re thinking about your market.

 It’s very rare that a company would ever need to create a completely new industry category.
 Even if you’re entering a new or nascent market, look at the trends and jump on board with whatever’s the most dominant category label right then.

 And it would have been really difficult in the days when the horseless carriage was invented to know what the most dominant terms were to be able to do that research.
 But now we have Google trends that we can look at and we can see what words people are using to search around your industry.